Agent payments and agentic escrow are related, but they solve different problems.

 Why both matter

 Many teams already have a way to move money.
-What they do not have is a trustworthy way to decide whether the agent actually satisfied the agreement before the money is released.
+What they often do not have is a trustworthy way to decide whether the agent actually satisfied the agreement before the money is released.

 Practical comparison